dotnet/Open-XML-SDK/README.md

 Related tools
 -------------

-- **Open XML Powertools**: This is available on in the [Open-Xml-PowerTools](https://github.com/OfficeDev/Open-Xml-PowerTools) repository on GitHub and provides example code and guidance for implementing a wide range of Open XML scenarios.
+- **[Open XML Powertools](https://github.com/EricWhiteDev/Open-Xml-PowerTools)**: This provides example code and guidance for implementing a wide range of Open XML scenarios.
+- **[ClosedXml](https://github.com/closedxml/closedxml)**: This library provides a simplified object model on top of the OpenXml SDK for manipulating and creating Excel documents.
+- **[Serialize.OpenXml.CodeGen](https://github.com/rmboggs/Serialize.OpenXml.CodeGen)**: This is a tool that converts an OpenXml document into the .NET code required to create it.
+- **[Html2OpenXml](https://github.com/onizet/html2openxml)**: This is a tool that takes HTML and converts it to an OpenXml document.

 Code of Conduct
 ---------------